micl2e2/tg-focus/README.md

 # About

 tg-focus is a **T**ele**g**ram message filter that helps you **focus**.
-It supports several forms of messages, including
+It supports several forms of text messages, including

-1. Text messages(raw/reply/forward messages)
+1. Chat Message(Raw/Reply/Forward/Quoted)
-2. Media captions
+2. Media Caption
-3. Emoji messages
+3. Emoji
-4. Channel updates
+4. Channel Update

 By customizing *Focus Filters*, tg-focus can forward any specific message from any chat to a dedicated chat named *TG-FOCUS*, that way